a-chacon/a-chacon.github.io/_posts/en/2023-09-09-using-hcaptcha-in-rails.md

 ---
 layout: post
-title: "hCaptcha: Cómo integrarlo en tu aplicación Ruby on Rails y por qué."
+title: "hCaptcha: How to integrate it into your Ruby on Rails application and why."
 categories: [Ruby, RubyOnRails, hCaptcha]
-excerpt: hCaptcha se define como el mayor servicio de catpcha independiente.
-Dicen estar funcionando en un 15% de internet y que es posible competir con los gigantes tecnológicos enfocándose en la privacidad.
-Veremos como es de sencillo instalar este captcha en una aplicación Ruby on Rails.
+excerpt: hCaptcha defines itself as the largest independent catpcha service.
+They claim to be running on 15% of the internet and that it is possible to compete with the tech giants by focusing on privacy.
+Let's see how easy it is to install this captcha in a Ruby on Rails application.
 image: /assets/images/hcaptcha.jpg
 lang: en
 time: 8 min